akmur/alex-11ty/posts/2018-10-23-welcome-to-my-new-blog.md

 ---
-layout: single.njk
+layout: layouts/post.njk
 title: Welcome to my new blog
 author: akmur
 type: post
 date: 2018-10-23T00:12:24+00:00
-featured_image: /assets/images/pxem.jpg
+featured_image: /img/pxem.jpg
 url: https://alexmuraro.me/posts/2018-10-23-welcome-to-my-new-blog/
 excerpt: "Today I have launched my new blog.
 It is not simply a new theme; it also has got an entirely new technical architecture to go with it."
 tags:
-  - Articles
+  - Ideas
 ---

 Today I have launched my new blog.
 It is not simply a new theme; it also has got an entirely new technical architecture to go with it.